To be a great writer, someone has to get upset with your work. Sounds crazy, doesn’t it? But it’s true.

 All famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, have made some reviewers angry before.
 One well-known author, Rudyard Kipling, had a review say: “…you just don’t know how to use the English language.”

-It’s a pattern I’ve seen over the years.
+That’s a pattern I’ve seen over the years.
 I’ve come to accept the terms no matter how strange it must be.
 If someone dislikes my work, it must mean I’m saying something that’s heard.